tigerting98/tolekos-tale/README.md

-# Toleko's Tale : A 2D Vertical Shooter
+# Toleko's Tale : A

 ## Proposed Level of Achievement: Artemis